ivlab/ABREngine-UnityPackage/DocumentationSrc~/manual/examples/abr-vis-app.md

 manager and navigating to the ABR package, twirling down "Samples", and clicking "Import" for the "ABR Vis App" sample.

+When Unity asks about importing the TextMeshPro (TMP) essentials, click *Import TMP Essential*.

 Once the sample has loaded, open the "Main" scene in the "Scenes" folder of "ABR Vis App".
 You should see a scene like the following: